winterbird-code/adbb/README.md

 personal need, but is probably useful for other people as well.
 The source code could also be consulted for inspiration to make other tools.
 For usage, run the command with --help.

+### adbb_cache

+Tool to manage the cache database.
+At the moment it can only clean the database of unwanted/uneeded stuff, but perhaps importing data to the cache could be supported at some point.. run `adbb_cache --help` and `adbb_cache <subcommand> --help` for usage.
+The most useful subcommands ar probably `old` to remove stuff that hasn't been touched in a while (90 days by default), and `file` which can be used to remove files from the database as well as (with the proper flags) from filesystem and mylist.
+This tool does not use the UDP API, except if it's asked to remove files from mylist.

 ### arrange_anime

 Tool to identify episode files and move/rename them for easy identification by for media centers.